 org.recommendations CREATE, READ, DELETE

-Add a process path to the “allow” rules
+Add a process path to the “allow” rules.

-If the endpoint is sensitive to high-CPU, disable background scanning
+If the endpoint is sensitive to high-CPU, disable background scanning.

 device.bg-scan EXECUTE

-Endpoint should no longer be monitored, permanently
+Endpoint should no longer be monitored, permanently.

 device.uninstall EXECUTE

-Sensor is out of date
+Sensor is out of date.

 org.kit EXECUTE

-Dismiss the alert in Carbon Black Cloud with comments; if an analyst looks in the CBC console, they will no longer see that alert and mistakenly triage it.
+Close the alert in Carbon Black Cloud with comments; if an analyst looks in the CBC console, they will no longer see that alert and mistakenly triage it.

-org.alerts.dismiss EXECUTE
+org.alerts.close EXECUTE

 If this specific threat is not relevant for the environment, prevent it from being triggered in the future across any device

-org.alerts.dismiss EXECUTE
+org.alerts.close EXECUTE

-Add a comment to provide context, in the case someone looks at the alert in the CBC Console
+Add a comment to provide context, in the case someone looks at the alert in the CBC Console.

 org.alerts.notes CREATE